gauravgit7/prestashop-automation/README.md

 3. **Modal Handling**
    * The Add to Cart confirmation modal is dynamically injected and sometimes hidden by default (display: none).
    * Cypress needed careful waiting for visibility before proceeding.

+## ** HTTP Errors **

+** Impact Summary **
+* The test failed to complete the checkout flow due to a critical server-side error (502 Bad Gateway) on the POST /en/cart request.

+** Explanation **
+During the automated test, some HTTP requests failed:
+POST /en/cart (502 Bad Gateway)
+Triggered when the “Add to Cart” button is clicked.
+Responsible for adding the product to the cart and opening the cart modal.
+Failure blocked the checkout flow, preventing the test from completing successfully.
+GET /2-small_default/hummingbird-printed-t-shirt.jpg (502 Bad Gateway, intermittent)
+Requests the product image for the item being added.
+Sometimes works, sometimes fails due to server instability.
+While it doesn’t block the test, it’s captured as evidence of server instability.
+Captured HTTP Errors:
+Method	URL	Status	Response Time (ms)
+GET	/2-small_default/hummingbird-printed-t-shirt.jpg	502	67513.960
+POST	/en/cart	502	67593.124

+** Notes **

+* All logs were captured directly from the Cypress terminal.
+* The POST /en/cart failure is the critical error causing test failure.
+* The GET request failures are intermittent and expected on the demo server.
+* Due to the unusual behavior of the demo site, there were several failed requests, but most did not affect the test flow.
+* Only the POST /en/cart requests had a direct impact on the test outcome.

 ## **Assumptions**